NELI P. ZLATAREVA

 Hello!
 I am Dr. Neli P. Zlatareva, Professor of Computer Science in the Department of Computer Science at Central Connecticut State University.

-During the Spring 2017, I am teaching the following courses:
+During the Summer 1 2017, I am teaching the following courses:

 Other courses that I have taught: